-Knowing your hair density will help you make smarter choices not only in the styles you wear but the products you use when forming a healthy hair regimen.
+Knowing your hair density will help you make smarter choices, not only in the styles you wear, but also with the products you use when puttting together a healthy hair regimen.
 Using light products in low density hair is helpful so as not to weigh hair down and make it look greasy or lifeless.
-Thicker gels and creams are usually ideal for high density curly hair. is helpful in maintaining the shape and texture of the hair.
-Medium density hair works well with light leave-ins and spray in leave-in conditioners.
+Thicker gels and creams are usually ideal for high density curly hair.
+Medium density hair does well with light leave-ins and spray-in leave-in conditioners.

 Knowing your hair density also helps to identify what type of hairstyles are best suited for you.
 If your stylist does a hair density test, or, if you already know your hair density, it’s easier to pick out styles that will suit you well.
 For example, thicker hair tends to style easier with longer layers and thinner hair with blunt cuts.

 Just remember every hair type is different, so factor in density next time you make a purchase at your beauty supply store.How did you figure out your density?
 Share with us in the comments below!
 This article was originally posted in 2016 and has been updated for clarity.